MLstate/opalang/README.md

 # Opa #

 ## Overview ##

-Opa is a new generation of cloud development platform.
-It is a new programming language, a new web server, a new database and a new distributed execution engine, all of them tightly integrated to provide a great experience for cloud developers.
+Opa is an advanced framework for JavaScript, made of two parts:
+* A compiler from the Opa language, which features JavaScript-like syntax but introduces many enhancements;
+* A JavaScript library, which is used at runtime.

-This repository contains all the sources of the Opa compiler and libraries.
+This repository contains all the sources of both the Opa compiler and the Opa library.

 ## Quick build instructions ##